 Combine the ingredients and store in an airtight container until used.
 To add more bite to the rub use hot paprika.

 Season your pork rib slab (a Kansas City Style slab, of course) first with kosher salt, and then with a generous amount of the Kansas City rib rub a couple of hours before it hits the smoker.

 I let the slabs rest at room temperature during that time.
 That gives them a head start so they finish smoking a little sooner than if they started out cold.

-And don't forget to make a batch of Kansas City style bbq sauce while those ribs are a smokin'.
+And don't forget to make a batch of KC bbq sauce while those ribs are a smoking.